maubanel/UE5-Static-Meshes/case-study/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

-We are looking at a question of how close will you get to an object and how often will it be very large in screen.
-We developed a glove for a research project at LSU to mimic the Tiger's receiver glove in VR.
-This was going to be the largest object on screen outside of the ball.
+The first thing we need to think about is the scale of the model.
+Will it match the scale of the world?
 We always want to make sure that our scale on import is set to `1.0` on all axis and be the right scale in the game.

-We need to ensure that a unit is a **cm**.
+We need to ensure that a unit in our modeling package (like **Maya**) is set to a **cm**.
 Download the [UE4 Mannequin](../Assets/SM_UE4Mannequin.fbx) for scale reference into the **Static Mesh** folder.
-Keep all import settings at default.
-If you are on a PC you will need to unzip the file beforehand.

 ![alt_text](images/image_84.jpg)